ZooMontana: Botanical gardens

-The 1 acre Sensory Garden is planted with both native and exotic plants intended to stimulate all of your senses.
-It is a very popular site for weddings.
+The 1 acre Sensory Garden is planted with both native and exotic plants intended to stimulate the senses, and it is a popular site for weddings.
 The zoo also includes a Montana garden with native plants, and Dottie's Garden, which is home to plants that use very little water.

 ZooSchool Preschool

 ZooMontana is home to ZooSchool Preschool, an independent preschool which holds classes within the zoo.

 Science and Conservation Center

 The Science and Conservation Center is an independent non-profit organization that is headquartered at the zoo.
 The center produces and distributes a wildlife contraceptive vaccine, and maintains records and data required by the Food and Drug Administration and Environmental Protection Agency.
 Working with the Contraception Advisory Group of the AZA at the Saint Louis Zoo, the center coordinates, and in some cases carries out, application of the contraceptive to wildlife.

 History

 In March 2014, ZooMontana experienced flooding, and more than 3 ft of water covered some of the zoo’s paths.